The Piccola Università Italiana is a Boutique Language School, offering a highly immersive Italian language experience since 1993.

-The Duomo (Tropea cathedral) has Norman architecture and contains a number of works of art that are worth seeing.
+The Duomo (Tropea cathedral) has Norman architecture and contains several works of art that are worth seeing.

-A day trip to the Aeolian Islands is absolutely essential while you’re studying Italian in Tropea.
-If you want to see the eruptions at Stromboli, an active volcano, it’s best to take the afternoon boat so you can see the night time sparks fly upwards like fireworks.
+A day trip to the Aeolian Islands is essential while you’re studying Italian in Tropea.
+If you want to see the eruptions at Stromboli, an active volcano, it’s best to take the afternoon boat so you can see the night-time sparks fly upwards like fireworks.

 Tropea is located on a rocky coastline rather than a flat coastline, so there are plenty of steep zigzag paths and stairs to get from the town to the beach.
 Therefore, it takes some time to move, so it is recommended to plan with plenty of time.